Luxembourg Communal Council

 It consists of twenty-seven members, elected every six years by proportional representation.

 Current composition

-The last elections were held on 9 October 2011, and resulted in a victory for the Democratic Party (DP).
-In the collège échevinal, the DP forms a coalition with The Greens, who have the third-largest contingent, under the leadership of DP mayor Lydie Polfer.
+Elections were held on 11 June 2023, and resulted in a victory for the Democratic Party (DP).
+In the collège échevinal, the DP decided to continue their existing coalition with the Christian Social People's Party, who had the second-largest contingent, under the leadership of DP mayor Lydie Polfer.

+Past elections

 2017 elections

 Below are the results of the communal elections of 8 October 2017.

-This council will take office in January 2018.
+2011 elections

+Elections were held on 9 October 2011, and resulted in a victory for the Democratic Party (DP).
+The DP formed a coalition with The Greens, who had the third-largest contingent, under the leadership of Lydie Polfer.